The-Franklin-Institute/ARIEL_Builder/README.markdown

 ARIEL Builder is a visual programming language for prototyping augmented reality interactive software, developed as part of The Franklin Institute's ARIEL Grant.

-For a pre-packaged installer file, visit http://www.fi.edu/ariel/software.php

 It is licensed with a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 It makes use of OpenFrameworks, distributed under the MIT License.

-Direct questions and comments to kstetz@fi.edu; bugs should be reported as Issues on GitHub.
+Direct questions and comments to jsannino@fi.edu; bugs should be reported as Issues on GitHub.
 https://github.com/The-Franklin-Institute/ARIEL_Builder

 * * *